Bg

 A:

-You’ll want to keep wake windows between 5.25 - 5.75 hours long when establishing your 23 month old’s sleep schedule.
-Generally, toddlers will stay awake for about 5.25 hours in the morning before their first nap, and up to 5.75 hours before bedtime.
+Average wake windows at 23 months are between 5.25 - 5.75 hours long.
+Generally, toddlers will stay awake for about 5.25 hours in the morning before their first nap and up to around 5.75 hours before bedtime.

 Q: How much nighttime sleep for a 23 month old?